What is a Pregnancy Exclusion?

 Pregnancy Exclusions are provisions in living will (or advance directive) laws that invalidate an individual’s advance directive if they are pregnant.
 Advance directives are written documents that detail the end-of-life treatment you would or would not want if you are terminally ill or suffering a life-threatening medical event and unable to make or communicate medical treatment decisions yourself.
 These pregnancy exclusions in advance directive laws restrict the ability of individuals capable of becoming pregnant to direct their end-of-life care and can result in pregnant individuals receiving treatment they do not want or need.

 More than 30 states have advance directive laws containing a pregnancy exclusion.
-Nine states invalidate a pregnant individual’s advance directive, regardless of whether or not the fetus can survive: Alabama, Indiana, Kansas, Michigan, Missouri, South Carolina, Texas, Utah, and Wisconsin.
-In these states, an individual who is only a month pregnant and whose fetus has no chance of survival could nevertheless be kept artificially alive against their express wishes for the duration of the pregnancy.
+Nine states completely invalidate a pregnant individual’s advance directive throughout the entire course of pregnancy: Alabama, Indiana, Kansas, Michigan, Missouri, South Carolina, Texas, Utah, and Wisconsin.

 While many advance directive laws contain pregnancy exclusions, some states are actively trying to remove the provision from their law books.
 In 2021, Colorado passed SB 193, which removed the pregnancy exclusion from its advance directive law.
+In 2025, Washington passed HB1215, also removing the state’s pregnancy exclusion from law.
 Compassion & Choices supports all legislative efforts to remove pregnancy exclusions, or any other unnecessary restriction inhibiting advance care planning, from advance directive laws.

 Almerico v.
 Denney

-Compassion & Choices achieved a landmark victory in 2021 after challenging a pregnancy exclusion in Idaho’s living will law.
+Compassion & Choices, If/When/How: Lawyering for Reproductive Justice, Legal Voice, and Perkins Coie achieved a landmark victory in 2021 after challenging a pregnancy exclusion in Idaho’s living will law.
 This historic win resulted from the filing of a 2018 lawsuit on behalf of four women of child-bearing age, Almerico v.
 Denney, in Idaho Federal District Court.
 The suit challenged the constitutionality of a provision of Idaho’s living will law that stated if a person has “been diagnosed as pregnant, [their advance directive] shall have no force during the course of [their] pregnancy.”
 For more than 15 years, Idaho officials interpreted this provision to require pregnant individuals who were incapacitated to be kept on life-sustaining treatment, regardless if the life-sustaining treatment contradicted their advance directive.

 In 2021, a federal judge ruled that Idaho’s official’s interpretation of the law’s provision–referred to as the “pregnancy exclusion”–was unconstitutional, violating the four women’s rights to their own medical decision-making and free speech.
 This ruling was the first of its kind to recognize that pregnancy exclusions are unconstitutional.
 An appeal of this decision was dismissed in 2022 after the parties reached a settlement, requiring Idaho state officials to complete a number of corrective measures to ensure that an individual’s pregnancy status would not void their advance directive.